-Architecturally, May’s Homestead and Postman’s Cottage are typical of the types of houses built on the Island in the 1800s which were crude in design with solid masonry walls and low pitched corrugated iron roofs.
+Architecturally, May’s Homestead and Postman’s Cottage were typical of the types of houses built on the Island in the 1800s which were crude in design with solid masonry walls and low pitched corrugated iron roofs.

 The Rocky River Homestead dates from the early 1880s when a land boom was anticipated on Kangaroo Island associated with the advance of pastoral settlement on the Island in the 19th century.
 Records from the period show the homestead was associated with a company owned by Robert Stockdale and Benjamin and William Haigh Taylor, who were pastoralists.